rolfmichelsen/dragontools/README.md

 functionality to list files, rename files, delete files, create an empty filesystem and copying files between the DragonDos filesystem and the Windows filesystem.

+### File2VDK

+A command line utility for very simple writing of local files to a new VDK disk image.

 ### DragonTools